mspnp/aks-baseline/docs/deploy/05-bootstrap-prep.md

 1. Create the AKS cluster resource group.

-   > :book: The app team working on behalf of business unit 0001 (BU001) is looking to create an AKS cluster of the app they are creating (Application ID: 0008).
+   > :book: The workload team working on behalf of business unit 0001 (BU001) is looking to create an AKS cluster of the app they are creating (Application ID: 0008).
 They have worked with the organization's networking team and have been provisioned a spoke network in which to lay their cluster and network-aware external resources into (such as Application Gateway).
 They took that information and added it to their [`acr-stamp.bicep`](../../workload-team/acr-stamp.bicep), [`cluster-stamp.bicep`](../../workload-team/cluster-stamp.bicep), and [`azuredeploy.parameters.prod.bicepparam`](../../workload-team/azuredeploy.parameters.prod.bicepparam) files.
    >
    > They create this resource group to be the parent group for the application.